Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/testing/unit-testing.md

 ---
 sidebar_position: 1
 ---
-# Unit tests
+# Frontend Unit Tests
-For each method, one or more test cases.

-A test case consists of input parameter values and expected results.

-All external classes should be stubbed using mock objects.

 ## Mock Objects / Calls
 - Mock versions of the user's personal information, inventory, tasks, and pet details will be used for the tests.
-- Mock calls will be used to simulate data being retrieved from the backend.
+- Mock calls will be used to simulate interactions with the backend.

-- ### avatarInfo

-- ### tasks

-- ### inventory

-- ### userInfo

 ## React Component Tests
+- Not every React component from the class diagram will have their tests described in this document to avoid repetition.
 - Each React component will have its own test file with at a least one test case.
-- Every test file will check that the react component has rendered and its children have rendered.
+- Every test file will check that the React component has rendered.
 - Every React component that updates state variables will have tests to verify that they are being updated correctly.

+- Test component was correctly rendered.
+    - #### Input / User action
+        - User action results in component appearing on screen.
+    - #### Expected Result
+        - Component is rendered and mounted on the DOM.

+- Test states being updated.
+    - #### Input / User action
+        - Function used to update state is called.
+    - #### Expected Result
+        - The component is re-rendered with updated state value.

 ## React Component Unit Tests